artefactual/atom-docs/user-manual/access-content/search-atom.rst

 Users
 -----

-In AtoM 2.0.1, a :term:`dedicated search box` for managing Users and user accounts has been added to the user :ref:`browse page <page-type-browse>`.
+A :term:`dedicated search box` for managing Users and user accounts has been added to the user :ref:`browse page <page-type-browse>`.
 This search box will **only return user name and email matches** However, the search box is configured to return partial matches, so for example, a search for "ca" would return Names such as Cameron, Cal, and also Bianca, as well as returning any user with an email that ends with ".ca".
 This allows the dedicated search box to be used as a navigational aid, allowing an :term:`administrator` to quickly locate a specific user when there are many user accounts saved in the system (particularly in a :term:`multi-repository system` such as a :term:`network` or portal site).

 For more information on working with User accounts in AtoM, see:
 :ref:`manage-user-accounts`.
 See also: :ref:`edit-user-permissions`.